ILLIXR/ILLIXR/docs/docs/adding_mediapipe.md

 The first line creates a unique pointer which wraps the data we want to send to the tool.
 The second line stages the packet to the graph with a call to `AddPacketToInputStream`.
 The first argument is the name of the stream to add the packet to (will be one of the names from the graph file), the second argument is the data being sent (it is fully adopted by the stream) along with the current timestamp.
-Note that the timestamp values do not have to match any specific timing convention, but must increase with each call to add a packet to a specific stream.
 The last two lines check that there was no error in adding the packet, and throw an exception if there was.

+!!! note

+    The timestamp values do not have to match any specific timing convention, but must increase with each call to add a packet to a specific stream.

 ### Getting Data From the Tool